CLICKBE/3DLidarScanner-v1/README.md

 | The 3D LiDAR scanner | Example of 3D visualisation of the scanning |

 ## Files in the repository
-- src/* : All the files use to run the program
+- src/* : All the files use to run the program;
+- 3D_support: folder containing the 3D model for TFMini holder to be placed on the Adafruit pantilt;
-- fritzing : [Fritzing](https://fritzing.org/) file used to draw the connections picture
+- fritzing: [Fritzing](https://fritzing.org/) file used to draw the connections picture.

 ## Using the 3D LiDAR scanner v1 - With Adafruit Mini Pan-Tilt

 ### Code

-This code has been developped with VSCode and PlatformIO backend.
-This repo therefore reproduced the fodler structure used in such project.
+This code has been developed with VSCode and PlatformIO backend.
+This repo therefore reproduced the folder structure used in such project.
 Once you opened VSCode, open PlatformIO home page and hit Open Project button.
 Then, select the folder of the repository.

-If you don't know anything about VSCode and PlatformIO, here's a link to set you up : [https://platformio.org/install/ide?install=vscode](https://platformio.org/install/ide?install=vscode).
+If you don't know anything about VSCode and PlatformIO, here's a link to set you up: [https://platformio.org/install/ide?install=vscode](https://platformio.org/install/ide?install=vscode).

 ### Parts
 See `3DLiDAR_scanner-v1-BOM.csv`at the root of this repository.